 - White Arrow: Verification attempt

-- Blue Arrow: Final solution
+- Blue Arrow: Final solution of your candidate

 You can use the timeline to get a play-by-play of what the candidate was doing over the course of their given task.
 The arrows help highlight key points in their coding session so you can look at what they were attempting to verify and what they imported from an external source.